 Blog posts tend to loosely fall into the following categories, though you can write on any topic related to research.
 Remember that blog posts are an informal way to communicate about your personal research experiences.
 Think about what your peers might be interested in reading, or what future student researchers might find insightful or useful information.

-What Does Research Look Like in My Field?
+What Does Research Really Look Like?

 Students detail what research looks like that’s specific to their field, or go into depth on what they are researching.
 Where does the research take place?
 What do you study?
 Are you in the lab or in the field?
 Here, you can tell them about your experiences, and how research can often occur even in non-traditional fields.
 You can showcase the work you are doing, and why you got into it or why you think it’s interesting.
 Take care to speak with your faculty or graduate student mentors about what’s ok to include if you will be referencing research done in their lab!